Zydson123/nalewki-creator/README.md

 ﻿# nalewki-creator
-My garrys mod addon, not finished and probably never will be because SOMEONE is too lazy to do models
+My garrys mod addon, not finished and probably never will be because SOMEONE (not me) is too lazy to do models